bugthing/bugthing.github.com/_posts/2018-04-17-arch-on-usb.markdown

     $ mkdir /mnt/boot
     $ mount /dev/sda1 /mnt/boot

-The following bootstraps an Arch installation in a given director.
+The following bootstraps an Arch installation in a given directory.
 This basically creates all directories and files required to run Arch Linux.

     $ pacstrap /mnt base

-As part of the linux boot process the `/etc/fstab` file is read to discover which devices should be mounted, where and which options.
+As part of the linux boot process the `/etc/fstab` file is read to discover which devices should be mounted, where and with which options.
 This generates the /etc/fstab

     $ genfstab -U /mnt >> /mnt/etc/fstab